julianacastilloaraujo/Readme-2024/README.md

 ## Projects
 ### Notable Projects
 - **AI Chatbot**: Developed a chatbot using Generative AI that helps users with basic queries.
-[GitHub Repository](https://github.com/julianacastilloaraujo/ai-chatbot)
 - **Data Analysis Pipeline**: Created a pipeline for real-time data analysis for a major retailer.
-[GitHub Repository](https://github.com/julianacastilloaraujo/data-analysis-pipeline)

 ## Connect with Me
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/julianacastilloaraujo)